Spire: The City Must Fall: Description

 The players take on the roles of drow who are members of a secret society dedicated to overthrowing their oppressors.
 As RPG historian Stu Horvath notes: In D&D, the drow are emblematic of a kind of racial essentialism that enables the game's underlying power fantasy — the entire dark-skinned, subterranean, spider-worshipping race is known to be inherently evil, so players can attack and kill them without upending their moral compasses.
 In Spire, the tables are turned.
 It is the formerly righteous and good high elves who have conquered the drow's massive city structure known as the Spire and enslaved its citizens, justifying their actions by claiming that the drow are a lesser race.

 The game uses a set of rules titled "Resistance System".

 Character generation

-Each player must determine their character's Bond to the ruling high elves (aelfir) — in what role did they serve (Assistant, Guard, Worker, etc.) before they decided to rebel?
-The player then chooses one of ten Classes such as Carrion Priest, Knight, Midwife, and Vermission Sage.
+Each player must first determine their character's Durance (a kind of forced labour) to the ruling high elves (aelfir): In what role did they serve (Assistant, Guard, Worker, etc.) before they decided to rebel?
+The player then chooses one of eleven Classes such as Carrion Priest, Knight, Midwife, or Vermissian Sage.
 The chosen Class defines what traits, equipment, and proficiencies the character now possesses, as well as the ability to use magic.